Randomized Gram-Schmidt process with application to GMRES: Numerical experiments

 \subsection{Solution of a linear system with GMRES}

 In this numerical experiment the RGS algorithm is tested in the context of GMRES method for the solution of the linear system of equations:

-where the matrix $\bA_f$ is taken as the ``SiO2'' matrix of dimension $n = 155331$ from the Florida (or Texas A \& M) sparse matrix collection.
-The right-hand-side vector $\bb$ is taken as $\bb = \bA \by/\|\bA \by \|$, where $\by= [1,1, \cdots ,1 ]^T$.
+where the matrix $\bA_f$ is taken as the ``SiO2'' matrix of dimension $n = 155331$ from the {SuiteSparse matrix collection}.
+The right-hand-side vector $\bb$ is taken as $\bb = \bA \by/\|\bA \by \|$, where $\by= [1,1, \hdots ,1 ]^\mathrm{T}$.
 Furthermore, the system~\cref{eq:ex3sys} is preconditioned from the right by the incomplete LU factorization $\bP_f$ of $\bA$ with zero level of fill in.
 With this preconditioner the final system of equations has the following form where $\bA = \bA_f \bP_f$ and $\bx_{f} = \bP_f \bx $.
 This system is considered for the solution with GMRES method based on different versions of GS process.
 Here we test only CGS, CGS2, MGS and the unique precision RGS.
 The multi-precision RGS is not considered since the unique precision RGS already provides a nearly optimal solution.

 In all experiments, the products with matrix $\bA$ are computed in float64 format.
 The solutions of the Hessenberg least-squares problems~\cref{eq:hls} are computed with Givens rotations also in float64 format.
 All other operations (i.e., the GS iterations) are performed in float32 format.